 Frequently Asked Questions

-There is crab or imitation crab meat in a kani salad.
+There is crab or imitation crabmeat in this salad.
 If you have an allergy or are vegetarian/vegan, you can substitute this for firm tofu.

 Imitation crab meat is not as healthy as actual crab meat, but the nutritional stats aren’t bad.
 They contain protein and have no saturated fats.